zentyal/zentyal/docs/en/user/directory.rst

 Management of users and groups in eBox
 --------------------------------------

-A group can be created from the :menuselection:`Groups --> Add group` menu.
+A group can be created from the :menuselection:`Users and Groups --> Groups` menu.
 A group is identified by its name and can contain a description.

 .. image:: images/directory/01-groupadd.png

-Through :menuselection:`Groups --> Edit group`, the existing groups are displayed for edition or deletion.
+Through :menuselection:`Users and Groups --> Groups`, the existing groups are displayed for edition or deletion.

 While a group is being edited, the users belonging to the group can be